Trieste: Beaches

 Much of Trieste lies directly on the sea.
 Some bathing establishments are located in the very centre, like the "El Pedocin - Bagno marino La Lanterna" and the "Ausonia".
 The "Bagno Marino Ferroviario" has been located in Viale Miramare 30 since 1925.
 Many locals and students use their lunch break or free time to go to Barcola, which is an urban beach, to meet friends on the famous mile-long embankment.
 In the evening, many locals walk there between the bars with a view of the sea, the Alpine arc, Istria and the city.

 Well-known are the 10 popular semi-circular units on the bank consisting of a viewing platform, sanitary facilities and changing rooms, which are popularly referred to as "Topolini".
-In the area of the Excelsior bathing establishment, which is located on a historic sand bank, there were very elegant Roman villas and their sports and bathing facilities in antiquity.
+In the area of the Excelsior bathing establishment, which is located on a historic sand bank, there were elegant Roman villas and their sports and bathing facilities in antiquity.
 Already in the 19th century there were numerous restaurants and cafes with shady vine arbors.
 The sea around Miramare Castle is today a nature reserve.

 The pine forest of Barcola is located directly on the sea and is a meeting place for the inhabitants in every season.
 One of the best running routes in Trieste leads from Barcola to Miramare Castle and back.
 The small bathing complex Bagno da Sticco is right next to Miramare Castle.
 Further towards Grignano and Duino there are numerous bays and natural beaches.
 Due to the currents in the Adriatic, the water in the area of Trieste is very pure and not polluted by suspended matter from rivers.
 The current is counterclockwise.